-Mark your calendar for the new annual Student Employment Supervisor Summit!
+Mark your calendar for the second annual Student Employment Supervisor Summit!
 The theme of the 2020 Supervisor Summit is "Building Blocks to Supervising Success."
 This is an opportunity for IUPUI supervisors of student employees to connect and to gain resources in a new way.
 Join us for a miniconference to network with others and to grow in your role as a supervisor.
 There will be a keynote speaker, a variety of breakout sessions, lunch networking, and more.

 Curious what the day will bring?
 See the itinerary below: